James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 ---

 # Static Types in EmberJs?
-So you’ve decided to look into adding Typescript to your Ember project.
-You’ve heard of all the benefits Static Typing will bring you and how it will deliver unto you a more maintainable codebase than plain ol’ javascript (couldn’t be that hard right?).
+So you’ve decided to add Typescript to your Ember project.
+You’ve heard all about the benefits of Static Typing and how it will deliver a more maintainable codebase than plain ol’ javascript (couldn’t be that hard right?).

-Well before you dive in headfirst there are a few things I’d recommend you consider.
-After all, this is a change to your underlying programming language (yes I know it’s a superset, more on that later) so some pros and cons are to be expected.
+Well before you dive in head first there are a few points I’d recommend you consider.
+After all, this is a change to your underlying programming language (yes I know it’s a superset and more on that later) so some pros and cons are to be expected.
 But to start of positive, let’s look at some of the upsides first.

 > Note I will not be discussing Classes or decorators much in this doc, if you want an intro to them I highly recommend [this post](https://www.pzuraq.com/coming-soon-in-ember-octane-part-1-native-classes/) by [pzuraq](https://www.pzuraq.com).